amos-ws16/amos-ws16-arrowjs/docs/user-guide.md

 | mean          | calculates mean of all scores                                                                    |
 | weigthed mean | calculates weighted mean of all scores <br> requires arrays of the form [weight, value] as input |

+Some examples of how to use those aggregators can be found in the Custom Configuration section of this User Guide.
+They can be combined in any desired way.
+If you want to apply an aggregator on all plugins you can use the wildcard symbol "\*".

+__ATTENTION__: When using the wildcard symbol with certain aggregators like e.g. `mean` and some plugins can't return a value (e.g. because of missing optional values in the input), the returned mean value gets calculated only based on the returned values.
+On the other hand if the wildcard is not used, missing values will be treated as a score of 0.0 in the aggregators.
+Examples:
+ 1. mean(\*) with 5 plugins but only __2__ plugins returned values [0, 1]:

+  (0 + 1) / __2__ = 0.5
+  This leads to a total score of 0.5.

+ 2. mean(\*) with 5 plugins and all 5 plugins returned values [0, 1, 1, 1, 1]:

+  (0 + 1 + 1 + 1 + 1) / 5 = 0.8
+  This leads to a total score of 0.8.

+ 3. mean(...) with __5__ plugins listed in (...) but only 2 plugins returned values [0, 1]:

+  (0 + 1) / __5__ = 0.2
+  This leads to a total score of 0.2.

+ 4. mean(...) with 5 plugins listed in (...) and all 5 plugins returned values [0, 1, 1, 1, 1]:

+  (0 + 1 + 1 + 1 + 1) / 5 = 0.8
+  This leads to a total score of 0.8.

+This holds similarly for the other aggregators.

 ## 9. Pipes